-David focuses his practice on foreign and domestic patent prosecution as well as infringement and invalidity studies.
+David's practice is focused on foreign and domestic patent prosecution as well as infringement and invalidity studies.
 He received a B.S. in Physics (with an emphasis in Nanotechnology) and a minor in Mathematics from Brigham Young University in 2005.
 David also received an M.E. in Electrical Engineering (with an emphasis in Integrated Circuit Design and Fabrication) from the University of Utah in 2007.
 He was awarded his J.D. from the J. Reuben Clark Law School of Brigham Young University in 2010.

 J. Reuben Clark Law School Brigham Young University